hihiben/gcoin-community/README.md

 The Qt code routes qDebug() output to debug.log under category "qt": run with -debug=qt to see it.

-**testnet and regtest modes**

-Run with the -testnet option to run with "play bitcoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.

-If you are testing something that can run on one machine, run with the -regtest option.
-In regression test mode blocks can be created on-demand; see qa/rpc-tests/ for tests that run in -regest mode.

 **DEBUG_LOCKORDER**

-GCOIN Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
+Gcoin Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
 Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of what locks are held, and adds warning to the debug.log file if inconsistencies are detected.

 Help Forums
 ---------------------------
-Post questions and get advice from other people using GCOIN.
+Post questions and get advice from other people using Gcoin.

 https://groups.google.com/forum/#!forum/gcoins